Romania president resigns amid far-right pressure – DW – 02/10/2025

 Romania president resigns amid far-right pressureFebruary 10, 2025

-Romania's centrist president, Klaus Iohannis, announced his resignation in an emotional address Monday, saying he was stepping down to "spare" his country from the crisis that followed a wcanceled presidential vote last year.
+Romania's centrist president, Klaus Iohannis, announced his resignation in an emotional address Monday, saying he was stepping down to "spare" his country from the crisis that followed a canceled presidential vote last year.

 A second runoff vote for the presidential race was due December, but were called off amid claims of Russian meddling following a first-round victory by far-right candidate Calin Georgescu.